Your Complete Guide to Google Ads Remarketing

 Google Ads Remarketing In 2025

-Remarketing, also known as retargeting, is an exceptionally powerful tool for digital marketers looking to re-engage people who have already visited their website by showing them tailored ads for specific products or services they viewed.
+Remarketing, also known as retargeting, is an exceptionally powerful tool for digital marketers seeking to re-engage individuals who have already visited their website by displaying tailored ads for specific products or services they have viewed.

 This can be sponsored ads on search engines, display images on other websites across Google’s vast network, or several different methods.